validatedpatterns/docs/medical-diagnosis/cluster-sizing.md

 ### Medical Diagnosis Pattern OpenShift Cluster Size

-The Medical Diagnosis pattern has been tested with a defined set of specifically tested configurations that represent the most common combinations that Red Hat OpenShift Container Platform (OCP) customers are using or deploying for the x86_64 architecture.
+The Medical Diagnosis pattern has been tested with a defined set of configurations that represent the most common combinations that Red Hat OpenShift Container Platform (OCP) customers are using or deploying for the x86_64 architecture.

 The OpenShift cluster for the **Medical Diagnosis** pattern needs to be sized a bit larger to support the compute and storage demands of OpenShift Data Foundations and other operators that make up the pattern.
 The above cluster sizing is close to a **minimum** size for an OpenShift cluster supporting this pattern.
 In the next few sections we take some snapshots of the cluster utilization while the **Medical Diagnosis** pattern is running.
 Keep in mind that resources will have to be added as more developers are working building their applications.

-The OpenShift cluster is a standard datacenter deployment of 3 control plane nodes and 3 or more worker nodes.
+The OpenShift cluster is a standard deployment of 3 control plane nodes and 3 or more worker nodes.

 | Node Type | Number of nodes | Cloud Provider | Instance Type
 | :----: | :----: | :----: | :----: